 The Message Behind The Message

 We have all seen movies or read novels where the hero or heroine saves the day by cracking the secret code or message.
 Many military analysts attribute a quicker end to WWII because of the “code breakers” and their timely success in deciphering an elaborate encoding technique employed by the Japanese navy.
 The US naval victory at Midway Island, in particular, is just one example that turned the tide in favor of the Allied forces.
-At Posnack School we marked Veterans Day with a school wide assembly to show our gratitude to the brave men and women who served and continue to serve in the American armed forces.
-Today, protecting the free world from the tyranny of ruthless leaders and terrorists is perhaps more dependent on excellent intelligence than it is on sophisticated weaponry.
+A few weeks ago, at Posnack School , we marked Veterans’ Day with a school wide assembly to express our gratitude to the brave men and women who served and continue to serve in the American armed forces.
+Today, protecting the free world from the tyranny of ruthless leaders and terrorists is perhaps more dependent on excellent intelligence than ever before.

-Other times a coded message may serve as a preemptive measure, communicating in a subtle yet very diplomatic way, that the perceived enemy has nothing to fear.
+At other times a coded message may serve as a preemptive measure.
+It is a way to communicate, in a subtle yet very diplomatic way, that the perceived adversary has nothing to fear.
 Just such a case is presented at the beginning of this week’s Torah reading, פרשת וישלח.
 No doubt Yaakov was troubled by the coming and inevitable reunion with his brother.
-Thirty four years earlier, Esau swore he would kill Yaakov.
+Many years earlier, Esau swore he would kill Yaakov.
 How could Yaakov survive this encounter with his unquestionably more powerful brother and his legions?
 In a strategic and insightful move Yaakov initiates the encounter sending an odd message to Esau.

 Yaakov’s open message is contained in two lines, “Thus says your servant Yaakov, I have sojourned with Laban and stayed until now.
 And I have oxen, donkeys, flocks, men and women servants; and I have sent to tell my lord, that I may find favor in your eyes.”
 What was the message?
-Would the meaning of the message resonate with his brother?
-Furthermore, what was Yaakov’s calculation in sending this message?
+Would the plain meaning of the message resonate with his brother?
+Furthermore what was Yaakov’s calculation in sending this message?
 Telling Esau that he has material wealth would seem to incite Esau.
-How would this message be effective to dissipate Esau’s pent up hostility?
+How would this message be affective to still Esau’s pent up hostility?